wernerd/GoRTP/README.md

 instructions.
 The _rtp_ package is below the package _net_ to make clear that _rtp_ is a network related package.

+Note: the latest update support Go modules.
+Actually, the repository contains two modules: one in `src/net/rtp` which defines the RTP implementation.
+The second module is in `src/net/rtpmain` and contains the demo program.
+The usual Go commands to build and run apply.
+To run the demo program `cd src/net/rtpmain` and run `go build ./...` to create the executable.
+The `rtpmain` module references to the `rtp` module, see `go.mod`.

+The next two paragraphs apply if you use the old GOPATH.

 To build the package just run `go build net/rtp` and then `go install net/rtp`.
 To excecute the tests just run `go test net/rtp`.
 The tests check if the code works with the current Go installation on your system.
 It should